 I have received my visa -- what next?
-This document is prepared by the International/Intercultural (IIC) Office.
+This document is prepared by the Office of International Programs.
 It provides much useful information regarding the next steps after receiving your visa.
-For more information contact Connie Murphy and the International/Intercultural Office directly (email@example.com or mailto:firstname.lastname@example.org).
+For more information contact Connie Murphy and International Programs (email@example.com or mailto:firstname.lastname@example.org).

 The MS in Applied Computer Science at Northwest Missouri State University differs from other programs in computer science in some significant ways:

 The focus of this program is to prepare students to enter a very competitive job market by increasing their skills in high-demand areas and emerging technologies.
 Many master's programs in computer science have a more theoretical basis because the aim of the program is to prepare students to go on for more graduate work at the Ph.D. level.
 Our program covers theoretical concepts, but students also gain hands-on experience and have strong technical skills when they graduate from the program.

 Our program requirements include six credit hours of course work (two courses) that look at information technology issues from a business perspective.
 In many computer science programs there is no coverage of business issues.

 In place of the thesis requirement required by many programs, our program requires a year-long, six-credit hour project that provides students with the opportunity to apply their knowledge to a software project.

 The primary goals of this program are to produce graduates that